akaigoro/df4j/README.md

 1. Any parallel computation can be represented as a (dataflow) graph, which consists of 2 kinds of nodes: activities and connectors.
 Activities compute tokens (values and signals), connectors pass them between activities.
-2. Activities can be of two kinds: threads and asynchronous procedures.
+2. Activities can be of two kinds: threads and asynchronous procedures (AP).
+Threads and APs are, to some extent, intercangeable, An activity, represented as a thread, can later be replaced with one or several APs, and vice versa.
+Connectors have to be replaced accordingly.
+To chose  which kind of activity to use in particular case, bear in mind that APs are more loght-weight and millions of then can be created, but 10000 threads usually are concidedred as a heavy load.
+Downside of using async procedures is increased complexity of programming.
+3. Connectors have two ends - input and output, Input ends are accessed by producer activities to store data, and output ends are used by consumer activities, Input ends can be (usually) used by both threads and APs, but access to output ends dramatically differs.
+Threads usually use blocking calls, which wait until data are available.
+Async procedures may not block, so they leave a request at the output end asking to put data to an input end of another connector, which is private to that procedure. asking to send data there when they become available.
+The output end usually is called Publisher, the input end - Subscriber, and reques is called Subscription.
+So interthread communication can be represented as producer thread - common communicator (BlockingQueue, Semaphore) - consumer thread, and communications between APs usually looks like producer AP - private Publisher - private Subscriber - consumer AP.
+The killer feature of this library is that communicators (Publishers and Subscribers) are not independent objects, but are parts of master nodes.
+This allows to construct nodes with arbitrary number of connectors.
+Connectors can be of various kinds, and user can create custom connectors.
-3. Asynchronous procedure consists of:
+4. Asynchronous procedure consists of:
   - asynchronous parameters (represented as connectors)
   - user-defined synchronous procedure,
   - reference to an Executor, and
   - an object that glues all that components together.
 Below this object is referenced as a "node of dataflow graph", or just a "node".
-4. Connector has several important characteristics:
+5. Connector has several important characteristics:
  - which protocol it implements
- - can play the role of asyncronous parameter.
-The execution of the node starts exactly after all such parameters are filled with tokens.
+ - The execution of the node starts exactly after all parameters are filled with tokens.
  - can be used for input or output.
  - can connect asynchronous procedures and/or threads